 First mate – Jen (Jenny on a Sunday!)

 Jen had a career in advertising management, working for several newspaper groups and moving into radio before becoming a main contributor into Carl and Jenny’s own businesses and eventually becoming an excellent wedding photographer and film maker running a second very successful wedding photography and film company.
 Before the kids came along Jen used to accompany Carl on his windsurfing trips all over the UK.
 Although not into it as much as Carl she did her best, and was quite an accomplished windsurfer sailor in her own right.
 When the kids came along her time on the water was a lot less although the odd day was spent as crew on the trailer sailer boats on inland waters.
 As the kids grew, Jen loved spending time unwinding on canal boats.
 Now the light is at the end of the tunnel, Jen also retired at the same time as Carl.
 The businesses have been sold with a takeover package which took place at the end of 2017.

 Whilst they had discussed for a long time about getting rid of all the things they have acquired over the years, which for Carl was one of the hardest things to do.
 Cars, motorcycles have gone, “God i’m going to miss my bikes, but I suppose if we get a nice planing tender that will make up for them” is one of the things Carl has been heard to say 🙂

-Now a few months into liveaboard status they are sailing Dream, after wintering in Crete they are making their way around the Aegean sea.
+Now after three years into full time liveaboard status they are sailing Dream.
+The November to April the wintering months are spent in Crete.
+The rest of the time they are making their way around the Aegean sea.